-The standard deviation of the within-event residuals (phi) and the between-event residuals (tau) from the regression is shown in Figure 4.24.
+The standard deviation of the within-event residuals (phi) and the between-event residuals (tau) from the regression is shown in Figure 4.25.
 A check of the magnitude dependence of the phi and tau did not show a need for a magnitude-dependent model.
 A simple model with a period-independent and magnitude-independent phi is used.
-To avoid unusual shapes in the spectrum at different epsilon levels, the phi and tau are smoothed, as shown in Figure 4.24.
+For tau, there is a magnitude dependence that is modeled.
+To avoid unusual shapes in the spectrum at different epsilon levels, the phi and tau are smoothed, as shown in Figure 4.25.
 The smoothed aleatory terms are listed in Table 4.5.